 Career Advising in the History Department

-Sarah Stoller will be holding peer advising office hours for all grad students on Fridays from 3-4pm in 3223 Dwinelle beginning on September 7th.
+Sarah Stoller will be holding peer advising office hours for grad students by appointment.
 See Sarah to brainstorm career ideas; learn about career development resources on and off campus; work on a resume, cover letter, or LinkedIn profile; or with any ideas, suggestions, or complaints for the taskforce!

 UC Berkeley Career Center